-When investing your vacation dollars – we recommend travel insurance.
+When investing your vacation dollars, we recommend travel insurance

-Should you care to explore the many coverage options – send us an email.
+Should you care to explore the many coverage options, send us an email.

-You are investing a good amount money to create a memorable holiday.
+You are investing a good amount of money to create a memorable holiday.
 Why not protect it for a small percentage of the cost with travel insurance?

 1. Trip cancellation: due to certain covered bad weather, illness in your family, job loss…